bitcoin-stark/khepri/docs/bitcoin/block_header_validation_rules.md

 [Issue](https://github.com/bitcoin-stark/khepri-starknet/issues/13)

 Check proof of work matches claimed amount.
-In other words, check that the proof of work is lower than (or equal) the target which is specified in the field `bits` of the header.
+In other words, check that the proof of work is lower than (or equal) the target which is specified in the header `bits` field.

 ## Check previous block